I’m a firm believer that Pre-listing inspections can save time, money and stress.

 If I find, or if you already know, that you need a new roof or a new furnace, but you really do not want to deal with it, I give you options on how to best handle in this in a way that will save you money and lower a potential stumbling block to the purchase of your house.
 It is common knowledge that if you have a defect, the buyer will want twice the amount it takes to fix the problem.
 If you are prepared, you can cut this possible deduction in half or even eliminate it.
 I guarantee that my knowledge and experience will educate/prepare you, help you sell your house and sell it faster, save you money, best prepare you for the inspections/test that will likely be done on your house, eliminate surprises, and lower the stress that goes with the selling/buying experience.

 HOW?
-There are several ways you can get my experience and knowledge of nearly 5 decades of building, remodeling, inspection, and testing experience that will help you sell, sell faster and make the process less stressful.
+There are several ways you can get my experience and knowledge for over 5 decades of building, remodeling, inspection, and testing experience that will help you sell, sell faster and make the process less stressful.

 - If your house is in good condition, your best bet may be a “Pre-listing Inspection”.
 This is a full house inspection and if your house is in good condition, the inspection report can be used to help promote the sale of your house.
 You can even list it as “Pre-Inspected”. (“Pre-Inspected” yard signs are available) The buyer will still likely get their own inspection but you will be prepared.
 Just the fact that you were willing to get your house Pre-Inspected and provide the report gives a good “Inspection appeal “to your house. it’s an indication that you are confident your house is is good condition.
 If you were purchasing a house and the owner already had it inspected by a qualified home inspector, wouldn’t you feel a little more confident about the purchase of that house?